 Muslim women can unilaterally divorce: Telangana HC

-Khula is a form of divorce under Islamic law where a Muslim wife initiates the dissolution of her marriage, typically by relinquishing her claim to dower (mehr).
-It is a no-fault, non-confrontational divorce.
+Khula is a form of divorce under Islamic law where a woman initiates the dissolution of her marriage, typically by relinquishing her claim to maintenance (mehr).

 “Since the wife’s right to demand khula is absolute and does not have to be predicated on a cause or acceptance of the demand by the husband, the only role of a Court of law is to put a judicial stamp on the termination of the marriage, which then becomes binding on both parties,” it said.

-“The opinion given by a Mufti is advisory in nature,” the judges said.
-“Approaching a Mufti for a khulanama is not compulsory… the fatwa given by a Mufti is not legally enforceable in a Court of law.”
+“The opinion given by a Mufti is advisory in nature,” the bench said.
+“Approaching a mufti for a khulanama is not compulsory…the fatwa given by a Mufti is not legally enforceable in a Court of law.”

 “The Family Court is simply to ascertain whether the demand of khula is valid upon an effective attempt to reconcile the differences between the parties; or any offer by the wife to return the dower.
-The enquiry should be summary in nature without long-drawn out evidence – adjudication,” underscored the court.
+The enquiry should be summary in nature without long-drawn out evidence – adjudication,” the court said.

 The judgment placed khula on equal footing with talaq, the unilateral right available to Muslim men to dissolve marriage, stating that both are unconditional modes of divorce.